johans-work/abstraction-theory/README.md

 # the physics

 All matter must have a shape.
 All shapes must be of matter.
-Abstractions are made of shapes, and are perfectly physical.
+Abstractions are made of shapes, and so are perfectly physical.

+Most shapes match their substance.
+But they don't have to.
+Some substances can be manipulated for their shapes.

 Every abstraction has an implementation, and an expression.